 Of the album’s other ditties, the wonderful ‘I Miss You’ resembles LA ROUX syncopating to ‘Forbidden Colours’ with an autotuned Nathan on lead while ‘One Heart’ is a terrific classic electro tune with pitch bent synths and clattering drum machine.
 And only some steel drums are missing from the bouncy holiday flavoured ‘Telephone Line’, its funky bassline recalling LES RYTHMES DIGITALES’ ‘Jacques Your Body’.

-The Electricity Club had the pleasure of speaking to Nathan Cooper about the KID KASIO project in a break during preparations for his forthcoming ‘Kasiotone’ album launch party at premiere London electro night Bedsitland in January.
+ELECTRICITYCLUB.CO.UK had the pleasure of speaking to Nathan Cooper about the KID KASIO project in a break during preparations for his forthcoming ‘Kasiotone’ album launch party.

 This is your first full album project since THE MODERN / MATINEE CLUB, how has the journey been to go solo?